Why Do I Need A Water Softener in Tampa, FL?

 Water softeners help to remove minerals like calcium and magnesium from your water, which are responsible for causing hard water.
 Hard water can lead to various issues such as limescale buildup in pipes and appliances, decreased efficiency of soap and detergent, and dry skin and hair.
 The hardness of Tampa’s drinking water, primarily taken from the Hillsborough River, fluctuates throughout the year — lower during the wet season and higher in the dry season.

-5 Signs You Have Hard Water in Tampa
+5 Signs Your Tampa Home Has Hard Water

 You can determine if you have hard water by looking out for some common signs.
 Here are a few indicators that can help you identify if your water is hard: